Chromatography and Mass Spectrometry

 Introduction

-Chromatography and mass spectrometry are two powerful analytical techniques that are used to separate, identify, and quantify compounds in a sample.
-Chromatography is used to separate compounds based on their different physical and chemical properties, while mass spectrometry is used to identify and quantify compounds based on their mass-to-charge ratio.
+Chromatography and mass spectrometry are two powerful analytical techniques used to separate, identify, and quantify compounds in a sample.
+Chromatography separates compounds based on their different physical and chemical properties, while mass spectrometry identifies and quantifies compounds based on their mass-to-charge ratio.
+These techniques are often coupled (GC-MS, LC-MS) for enhanced analytical power.

 Basic Concepts